 Since my divorce, I had several relationships.
 Some were fun and some were trouble, but only one lasted for more than 4 months.
 As time went on, I found that the “down” time in between relationships grew from a few months to a few years.
 This current break that I am on will hit four years this coming May.

 So here I was, fresh out of a short-term relationship and I was tired of the dating game.
 Tired of guys not being as into me as I was into them.
 Tired of the ups and downs… just tired of it all.
-I needed to take some time to regroup and figure out what I really wanted in my life, but what I discovered was something all together different.
+I needed to take some time to regroup and figure out what I really wanted in my life, but what I discovered was something altogether different.

 Soon after the break-up, I started to lose interest in socializing and I found myself spending more and more time home alone.
 I thought that maybe the break-up hit me harder than I realized or that maybe I was still grieving over the loss of my cat, Hollie, who I had put down a week before I met my last boyfriend.